utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/command-line-integration-with-newman.md

 ## Reporters

 Reporters are useful to generate collection run reports that cater to specific use cases, for example, logging out the response body when a request (or its tests) fail.
-Learn more about using Newman [built-in reporters](/docs/collections/using-newman-cli/newman-built-in-reporters/) and [custom reporters](/docs/collections/using-newman-cli/newman-custom-reporters/).
+Learn more about using Newman [built-in reporters](/docs/collections/using-newman-cli/newman-built-in-reporters/), [external reporters, and custom reporters](/docs/collections/using-newman-cli/newman-custom-reporters/).